Conserved Charges in Extended Theories of Gravity: Reading Guide and Conventions

 \section{Reading Guide and Conventions}

-This review is naturally divided into two parts: In Part I, we discuss global conserved charges for generic modified gravity theories.
-Global here refers to the fact that the integrals defining the charges are on a spacelike surface in the boundary of the space.
+This review is naturally divided into two parts: In Part I, we discuss global conserved charges for generic modified or extended gravity theories.
+Global here refers to the fact that the integrals defining the charges are on a spacelike surface on the boundary of the space.
 In Part II, we discuss quasi-local and off-shell conserved charges; particularly, for 2+1 dimensional gravity theories with Chern-Simons like actions.
 In what follows, the meaning of these concepts will be elaborated.
-Here, let us briefly denote our conventions of signature and curvature: We use the mostly plus signature and take the Riemann tensor to be defined as
+Here, let us briefly denote our conventions of the signature of the metric and the Riemann curvature: We use the mostly plus signature with $g=\text{diag}(-,+,...,+)$ and take the Riemann tensor to be defined as

 and the Ricci tensor is defined as

 while the scalar curvature is